The Red Baron (Manfred von Richthofen)

 Manfred soon became one of the most decorated fighter pilots in Germany.
 He wasn't necessarily a great pilot, but he was a very accurate shooter, took few risks, and used excellent tactics.
 He often used the sun to hide from view while attacking an enemy from above.
 He also made use of other pilots and planes to protect him from being attacked from behind or from the side while he went on the attack.

-The Red Baron's Plane
+The Red Baron's Plane by Unknown

 The Red Plane

 In January of 1917, Manfred began to paint his plane red.
 Soon his squadron was painting part of their planes red as well.
 He became the commander of the Flying Circus, a group of the top fighter pilots in Germany.
 They moved about the western front and fought in key battles.
 Manfred became the top fighter pilot in World War I with 80 confirmed kills.
 He was shot down once in July of 1917, but survived and returned to battle later that year.

 Manfred became very famous on both sides of the war and was one of the top war heroes in Germany.
 The British called him the Red Baron and he is still most widely known by this name.
 The Allies wanted to shoot down the Red Baron in order to help break the morale of the German people.

 Manfred von Richthofen was shot down and killed on April 21, 1918.
 He was only 25 years old.
 He had been chasing a British fighter pilot when he was hit by a bullet.
 He managed to land the plane, but soon died from the bullet.
 He was buried in France by the Allies with a full military funeral.